ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 A consistency group is a collection of backup snapshots that are created together at the same time.
 It is used to create backup snapshots of multiple volumes that are attached to the same virtual server instance simultaneously to preserve data consistency.

 The created snapshots are loosely coupled.
 The snapshots can be used to create new volumes.
 They can be copied to another region individually, and can be preserved after the consistency group is deleted.
-However, you can't copy a consistency group to another region or use the ID of the consistency group to create a new virtual server instance.
+However, you can't copy a consistency group to another region or use the ID of the consistency group to create a virtual server instance.

 ## Why was no backup job created when my consistency group was deleted?
 {: faq}